Metadata allows you to pass additional key-value pair data with your verification, e.g., "status": "platinum" or "promotion": "back_to_school".

 If you're using SheerID's code to publish your offer, follow these steps:

-3. In your selected method, locate the offer URLimage5.png
+In your selected method, locate the offer URL

-4. Modify the URL to append the metadata key-value pair as you publish the code on your site
+- The URL will be automatically appended with the metadata key-value pair as you publish the code on your site

 Static vs dynamic metadata